The Functional Movement Screen (FMS) Reviewed

-The benefits of the popular screening system for athletes might be over-sold by some professionals
+The powers of the popular screening system for athletic injury risk may be over-hyped

 Has a coach, trainer, or physical therapist “screened” you for injury risk and dysfunctional or performance-limiting movement patterns?
 The Functional Movement Screen (FMS) is a set of seven physical tests of coordination and strength, especially “core” strength, invented in 1997 and now in widespread use around the world.
 It was originally proposed as a trouble-detection system, which is baked into the name: it’s a “screen.”

-Its use in the wild often seems to over-reach this stated purpose — which is almost inevitable with any branded, commercialized methodology.
+The validity of FMS is uncertain, but its use in the wild often seems to over-reach its stated purpose — which is almost inevitable with any branded, commercialized methodology.
 Once someone has paid real money to be certified in something, they are much likelier to exaggerate its importance.
-Once you have paid for an expensive hammer…
+Manual therapists particularly2 eat the idea up and get evangelical about it — because it confirms their biases about how pain and injury work.
+And, of course, once you have paid for an expensive hammer…

-FMS founder Lee Burton wrote in March, “The biggest critique we have gotten over the years is the lack of research to support use of the FMS” but “more and more research is becoming available relating to its scope and effectiveness.”1 I am not so sure that the evidence available to date is persuasive — the opposite, I fear — but meanwhile FMS is being promoted as though its powers are proven.
-Despite Burton’s statement, I think the marketing cart may be way out in front of the research horse — as so many carts are in the world of training and musculoskeletal health!
+But the science casts strong doubt on FMS.
+FMS founder Lee Burton in 2011: “The biggest critique we have gotten over the years is the lack of research to support use of the FMS” but “more and more research is becoming available relating to its scope and effectiveness.”3 But the state of the evidence then was not encouraging — the opposite, I fear — and meanwhile FMS continued to be promoted as though its powers are proven.
+Despite Burton’s statement, I think the marketing cart was always well out in front of the research horse — as so many carts are in the world of training, sports medicine, and manual therapy.

-This isn’t a thorough review of FMS per se: it is focused on the abuse of FMS as a way to diagnose the average athlete or patient (or the closely related SFMA, which is actually advertised as a “movement based diagnostic system”).
-However, these concerns do cast doubt on the validity of FMS in general, as well as the much broader idea of corrective exercises, which need problems to correct, such as core weakness or “poor posture.”
-If FMS has problems, then probably so do simpler ideas about what needs fixing.
-And indeed they do — clinical significance of posture is very low.
+This isn’t a thorough review of FMS per se: it is focused on the abuse of FMS as a way to diagnose the average athlete or patient (consider the closely related “SFMA,” which is actually advertised as a “movement based diagnostic system”).
+However, these concerns do cast doubt on the validity of FMS in general, and also the broader idea of corrective exercises, which is based on hypothetical problems to correct (like core weakness).

 Functional Movement Screening in theory